openstack/trove/doc/source/dev/design.rst

 Trove-conductor
 ===============

-Conductor is a service that runs on the host, responsible for recieving messages from guest instances to update information on the host.
+Conductor is a service that runs on the host, responsible for receiving messages from guest instances to update information on the host.
 For example, instance statuses and the current status of a backup.
 With conductor, guest instances do not need a direct connection to the